MCP Server

 - evaluation.evaluate

-In a sequential structure, each line in the Pipeline represents a call to a specific Tool.
+In the serial structure, each line of the Pipeline represents a call to a Tool.
+Its basic syntax is:

 - server_name.tool_name

-• server_name: The name of the module being invoked.
-It must be declared in the servers section in advance.
+• server_name: The module name called, which must be declared in advance in the servers section;

-This structure is suitable for most single-turn question-answering or reasoning tasks and serves as the foundation for understanding more complex structures such as loops and branches.
+This structure is suitable for most single-turn Q&A or reasoning tasks and is also the basis for understanding more complex processes (such as loops, branches).